corytu/coursera-r-mentoring/strptime returns NA.md

 ```r
 Sys.setlocale("LC_ALL","English")
 ```
-Or, you can also change "LC_TIME" instead of chaging "LC_ALL", which alters all locale-related settings.
+Or, you can also change "LC_TIME" instead of chaging "LC_ALL".
+The latter alters all locale-related settings.
 ```r
 Sys.setlocale("LC_TIME", "en")          # Solaris 7: details are OS-dependent
 Sys.setlocale("LC_TIME", "en_US.utf8")  # Modern Linux etc